 The lack of oxygen stops the wood from catching fire, but it does remove water and other substances.
 The end result is a black, crumbly mass which is 85-98% pure carbon.(1)

-Charcoal in this state is used for all sorts of purposes around the world.
+We use charcoal in this state all over the world, for all sorts of purposes..
 Some of the most popular involve cooking, as charcoal produces a lot of heat when burnt and doesn’t produce much smoke.
-This is why it is often used in barbecues or for chargrilling foods.
+This makes it perfect for barbecues or for chargrilling foods.

 You might also have seen it used in a totally different sphere: art.
 Charcoal is a great material for creating sketches because of its rich, very dark colour.
-It is often used by artists because it allows them to add greater tonal depth to their drawings.
+Artists often use it because it allows them to add greater tonal depth to their drawings.

 So far, so normal.
 But why has it become common for people to eat charcoal, instead of using it in one of the more traditional ways?